 13The boar out of the wood doth waste it, and the wild beast of the field doth devour it.

 14Return, we beseech thee, O God of hosts: look down from heaven, and behold, and visit this vine; (Psalm 80:)

 You might also like to read the entirety of what David is talking about here.
 I think you'll find it has more to do with pastors than just the use of the word.

 Another part of the description of a pastor I would like for you to notice is this: "To rule."
 We don't think of a pastor as a ruler, in fact we think of him according to what they say of themselves.
 They say they're "servants."
 But as you can see above, nowhere is the concept of servant expressed.
 Let's take a look at the Greek and see if we can learn any more about pastors and shepherds:

 Being a nice guy, however, is not the calling of a pastor.
 Paul here says what a pastor, as well as other ministers of the Church are to be.
 Let's take a close look at those requirements:

 But doing one's job in the ministry is not unusual.
 In any religion you will find those in position doing their job very well.
 Let's take a look at the other requirements Paul sets forth:

 Have I described you and your church?
 Then you have two choices.
-You can disagree and throw stones at me for being a heretic, defaming the respectable, and completely out of synch with the Bible; or, if you agree and you recognize your failure, to do something to improve the situation.
+You can disagree and throw stones at me for being a heretic, defaming the respectable, and completely out of synch with the Bible; or, if you agree and you (a minister) recognize your failure, to do something to improve the situation.
 Chances are you think what I say is basically true, but for the other churches because you're already doing what you're supposed to be doing.